 A flourishing career in high-tech

-No two days are the same in the working week of project manager Hermen Kobus (30).
+No two days are the same in the working week of Operations Director Hermen Kobus.
 The young professional talks about what his week involves and his career in high-tech at Sentech.
 The sensor integrator is experiencing a growth spurt so he faces many challenges in his demanding and varied position.
 Discover what it’s like to work for a successful high-tech company and how Hermen contributes to the best sensor solutions for Sentech’s clients.

 Project-based approach to engineering and development